Writing

 Where was Mr Parsons?

-The door to a cupboard was ajar and Alec paced almost on tiptoe across the room to peek inside.
+The door to a cupboard was open a few inches and Alec paced almost on tiptoe across the room to peek inside.
 Stacks of paper and exercise books and two unopened boxes of copier paper.
 The smell of chalk dust and cinnamon was stronger.
 A broom was propped against the wall.
 On a shelf was an angular device with a long neck attaching a lamp, beneath a thin layer of dust.
-The empty classroom was sinister and pressed itself at his back.
+Two unopened boxes of white chalk.
+The empty classroom was sinister and pressed at his back.
 There was no sign at all of Mr Parsons.
 How had he left without being seen?
 How did the murderer leave the locked room?
 His favourite writer MG Leonard would know the answer.

 He entered the cupboard.
 There was a brown overall hanging from a peg on the facing wall.
 He kept one hand on the door, fearful of being locked inside and went inside as far as he dared.
-The cupboard was empty.
+Mr Parsons wasn’t there.
 He tried switching on the light and dust mites rose and danced in the yellow light.
-Why did it seem like they always rose and never descended?
+Why did they always rise and never fall?
+Had Mr Parsons disappeared to the place where the dust rose?

 #